Posted January 31, 2022 in Blog

 The “Centralville Riverwalk” is a trail without a formal name or identity, not ADA-accessible, about a mile long.
 We surveyed the community in English and Spanish, receiving more than 100 responses, discussed with Centralville Neighborhood Group, and did a pop-up intercept event at a trailhead talking to dozens more community members.
 The Community Change Grant will allow us to do quick implementation of some of the most-requested features, making the project real for everyone who participated.
 We believe it will be the start of a snowball that will grow and transform this overlooked and underused trail into a beloved community asset.

 The BOLD Teens are working on making parks in Dorchester safer and more walkable.
+They are presently focused on the Codman Square Park centrally located in Dorchester.

 The Community Change Grant program is partly funded by the Center for Disease Control and Prevention.
 We invite you to join their Active People, Healthy Nation initiative and become part of a national movement of individual influencers, organizations, and community champions that support the goal of increasing physical activity in the United States.

-For more information, download the Active People, Healthy Nation handout.
+For more information, download the Active People, Healthy Nation handout .